lantzh/scrape-alert/README.md

-# AlertScrape
+# ScrapeAlert

-**AlertScrape** is a web scraping tool designed to monitor specific web pages for keywords.
+**SrapeAlert** is a web scraping tool designed to monitor specific web pages for keywords.
 When a keyword match is detected on a page, the tool sends an SMS alert, keeping you informed about relevant updates instantly.

 ## Features